abpio/abp-commercial-docs/en/startup-templates/application/deployment-docker-compose.md

 This is the database migrator service that migrates the database and seeds the initial data. **OpenIddict data** is one of the most important seeded data for your application to run.
 On **production environment,** you need to override the root URL of your application (http://localhost:4200) and the swagger-ui client URL (https://localhost:44354) so that the authentication can work properly.

 > This service runs in docker network called `abp-network`,  awaits for the database container for starting up and restarts when fails.
-You can remove `depends_on` and `restart` sections if you don't want these orchestration behaviours.
+You can customize these orchestration behaviours as you prefer.

 {{ end }}